lambdaclass/zksync_stack/README.md

 # zkSync Stack

-## Before running the stack
+## Before running the stack (configuration)

-Before running the stack, you need to update the exports in the Makefile and also, you need to complete the `shyft.toml` file which will be your L2 configuration file.
-The fields that you need to fill are related to private keys and addresses.
-For instance, you should have a minimum of two funded L1 accounts; one for the operator commit, and one for the operator blobs (then you can have a third one corresponding to the fee account, but it could be the same as the operator commit).
+Before running the stack we need to set up the configuration files.
+These can be found in the `configs` directory.
+The configuration files are:

+- `shyft.toml`: This file contains the configuration for the L2 node.
+It includes the private keys and addresses for the operator, the fee account, and the prover.
+It also includes the configuration for the L1 node (specifically, the network name), the prover, and the state keeper.
+- `explorer.config.json`: This file contains the configuration for the block explorer.
+It includes the configuration for both the testnet and mainnet networks.
+- `portal.config.json`: This file contains the configuration for the portal.

+Finally, this is not a configuration file but it is something that we must set up before running the stack.
+The `Makefile` exports some private keys needed for the stack initialization.
+These keys are:
+- `DEPLOYER_PRIVATE_KEY`: The private key of the deployer account.
+- `GOVERNANCE_PRIVATE_KEY`: The private key of the governance account.
+- `GOVERNOR_PRIVATE_KEY`: The private key of the governor account.

 > **Note:** The `ZKSYNC_ENV` must match the .toml file name.
 E.g. if your config file is `shyft.toml` then `ZKSYNC_ENV` should be `shyft`.